Monsters: The Lyle and Erik Menendez Story: Main

 Lyle and Erik's father.
 Born in Cuba, he was a wealthy and powerful businessman in the entertainment industry, serving as an executive at RCA Records and the CEO of Live Entertainment.
 He is portrayed as an ambitious and controlling father who imposes high expectations on his sons.
 Lyle and Erik allege that they killed José in self-defense after years of sexual, physical, and emotional abuse.
 This marks the first series regular role for Bardem, who has primarily worked in major films.
 He described José as "this commanding man [who] really thinks and feels that he's absolutely right all the time, and that has to be obeyed by others."
 Speaking to TheWrap, he admitted that he was initially unfamiliar with the case, but after "digging in and informing [himself]", he was alarmed by the extent of the alleged sexual abuse.
-Bardem also served as an executive producer.
+Bardem also serves as an executive producer.